 The vents on the outdoor unit of your heating and cooling system need to be open so that air can move in or out as needed.
 If these vents are blocked by Halloween decorations, the system cannot get the airflow it needs, which reduces performance.
 Indoor decorations blocking vents and registers can prevent warm or cool air from leaving the ductwork.

 Both your cooling system and your heating system need an unobstructed source of airflow.
 Vents provide part of it, but the outdoor unit also needs to have plenty of space around it to ensure that enough air is available.
 If you put too many decorations on or near the unit, they could impede airflow and cause issues with the HVAC system’s function.
 In the worst cases, blocked airflow can damage the unit.

 Spider webs–real ones–can cause problems with the internal components of the outdoor unit.
 In particular, they can interfere with electrical connections and cause circuit breakers to trip or, in the worse cases, cause components and circuit boards to burn out.
 Pieces from Halloween decorations that come loose and make their way inside the outdoor unit can have similar effects.
 Pieces of cotton from artificial webs, bits of cloth or paper from ghost decorations, or even whole decorations could cause problems with your HVAC system if they get inside the unit.

 Roth Heating and Cooling has been serving the HVAC needs of customers in Portland, Hillsboro, Canby, and the surrounding Oregon communities for more than forty years.
 Contact us today for more information on HVAC safety when decorating your home for Halloween and other holidays.

-Our goal is to help educate our customers in the Metro Portland area about energy and home comfort issues (specific to HVAC systems).
+Our goal is to help educate our customers in the Metro Portland, Oregon area about energy and home comfort issues (specific to HVAC systems).